pfh/fitnoise/doc/what.md

 Control genes
 ---

 Some hyper-parameters may only be identifiable if there are nominated control genes.
 These genes are given a simplified design matrix (X) when estimating hyper-parameters.
+These should not be spike-in controls but genes expected not to change due to the experiment, as they should have variability between samples that can be taken as typical of all genes.

+Control genes are needed when:

+* Estimating per-sample weights when the group size is 2.
+* Estimating "unwanted variation" in the style of RUV.

+They may also improve the accuracy of hyper-parameter estimates in general.

-This idea is taken from RUV.
+This idea is taken from RUV-4.

 Multivariate distributions